 Hemp seed uniquely contains naturally occurring Gamma-Linolenic Acid (GLA) and Stearidonic Acid (SDA).
 GLA and SDA are direct metabolites of Omega-6 and Omega-3 EFAs, respectively.
-These two metabolites are important for anti-inflammation and auto-immune functions of the body.

 Hemp protein is free of trypsin-inhibitors.
 Trypsin is a key enzyme that breaks down peptide bonds in proteins, enabling more efficient protein uptake in the human body.
 Trypsin inhibitors – which are found in other protein rich sources like soy – can cause flatulence.